-.
+These days employers want well managed and correctly formatted resume.
 You will just be wasting your time by sending same application for every type of industry you are applying for.
-Recruiter can get the difference of generic and well-tailored job application.
+The recruiter can get the difference of generic and well-tailored job application.
 Therefore, in order to stamp a good impression and to get your application noticed, you must work hard and never make a mistake to send a generic resume.

 Here are some ways to effectively tailor your application for specific jobs;

 Know the Job Requirement Properly

 If you don’t have the adequate knowledge of what the requirement of the job is, you can never tailor your job application.
 Read the given description of the job properly before taking any steps.
 It doesn’t matter how sure you know what the company wants, but be sure to read the job descriptions before submitting your documents.
 Sometimes, what happens is, we look for multiple jobs and end up mixing the job descriptions.
 This will surely create problems.